Tropical Storm Franklin strengthens into a hurricane

 Related video: Tropics creating rip current risk at beaches

-Both Hurricane Franklin and Tropical Storm Idalia are intensifying as the Atlantic hurricane season is beginning.
+Both Hurricane Franklin and Tropical Storm Idalia are intensifying as the Atlantic hurrican season is set to begin.

-Idalia was off the coast of Cuba on Monday, potentially on a path to strike the Southern US as a major hurricane, according to the National Hurricane Center.
+Idalia and was off the coast of Cuba on Monday, potentially on a path to strike the Southern US as a major hurricane, according to the National Hurricane Center.

 Hurricane Franklin has been gaining in power and grew into the first major hurricane of the Atlantic season, increasing in strength overnight.

-At 8am ET, it had winds of 130 mph, meaning that it had become a Category 4 storm.
+At 8am ET, it had winds of 130 mph, meaning that it has become a Category 4 storm.
 It would begin to lose power on Tuesday afternoon, forecasters said, according to CBS News.

-While there were no coastal warnings or watches published regarding Franklin, it’s still expected to lead to “life-threatening surf and rip current conditions” along the eastern coast of the US, the hurricane center added.
+While there were no coastal warnings or watches published regarding Franklin, it’s still expected to lead to “life-threatening surf and rip current conditions” along the eastern coact of the US, the hurricane center added.
 “Swells generated by Franklin are beginning to affect Bermuda.”

 At 8am on Monday morning, Franklin was about 490 miles southwest of Bermuda and it was moving northwest at about 8 mph.